arduino/app-bricks-py/README.md

 # Arduino Apps Brick Library

-Library is composed by configurable and reusable 'bricks', based on optional infrastructure (executed via docker compose) and wrapping python code (to simplify code usage).
+Library is composed by configurable and reusable 'Bricks', based on optional infrastructure (executed via Docker Compose) and wrapping Python® code (to simplify code usage).

 ## What is a Brick?

-A **brick** is a modular, reusable building block that provides specific functionality for Arduino applications.
-Each brick is self-contained with standardized configuration, consistent APIs, and optional Docker service definitions.
+A **Brick** is a modular, reusable building block that provides specific functionality for Arduino applications.
+Each Brick is self-contained with standardized configuration, consistent APIs, and optional Docker service definitions.

 ## Directory Structure

-Every brick must follow this standardized directory structure:
+Every Brick must follow this standardized directory structure:

 ```
 src/arduino/app_bricks/brick_name/